grg1bbs/DevNet_Terraform_ISE_Policy/README.md

 :warning: **This code is still in development** :warning:

 # DevNet_Terraform_ISE_Policy
-Terraform code for creating Network Access and Device Admin Policy Sets in Cisco Identity Services Engine (ISE) 3.2 This code is intended to build policy that is common amongst customer ISE deployments.
+Terraform code for creating Network Access and Device Admin Policy Sets in Cisco Identity Services Engine (ISE) 3.2 using the CiscoDevNet Terraform provider.
+This code is intended to build policy that is common amongst customer ISE deployments.
 Due to the way the ISE APIs are designed and the inherent limitations, the policies deployed by this code are intended to provide a starting point for a much broader configuration workflow.
 The Terraform state will likely provide little value for ongoing maintenance and management of the ISE Policies due to current ISE API caveats and limitations.

 Separate files were used purposely to separate out the various policy elements in an attempt to make it easier to read and modify the resources being created.
 If a more monolithic approach is desired, the code can be collapsed into fewer files.